(Top)

 compared to debates between humans - almost twice as persuasive as the human debaters.

-• IQ: With verbal IQ tests, LLMs have been outperforming 95 to 99% of humans for a while (score between 125
+• IQ tests: With verbal IQ tests, LLMs have been outperforming 95 to 99% of humans for a while (score between 125

 and 155